linhaowei1/NLPDL-2025Fall/SUBMISSION_GUIDELINES.md

 ## Troubleshooting

 - **Q: My tests are failing.
 What should I do?**
-  - A: Do not submit until all tests pass.
+  - A: You could submit without all tests passing, but you cannot get the full scores if you do.
 Review the assignment README and your implementation.
 Ask a TA for help if needed.
 - **Q: My code needs a model checkpoint.
 How do I submit it?**
   - A: **Do not include the model checkpoint in your ZIP file.** Your code should be able to load a model from a specified path (e.g., `checkpoints/model.pth`).
 The grading script will place the necessary model file there before running your code.
 Use the `.submission_ignore` file to exclude it.
 - **Q: Should I include my own additional test files?**